-Boasting the dimensions of a BMW 7 series but with the performance of an agile sportscar, the Tesla Model S delivers a dynamic, all-electric driving experience that you can have every day with car lease deals to suit your best needs.
+Boasting the dimensions of a BMW 7 series but with the performance of an agile sportscar, the Tesla Model S delivers a truly dynamic, all-electric driving experience.
+Tesla Model S leasing allows you to enter a world packed full of the latest technology, where a relaxed and comfortable cabin environment packed with brilliant features is at your disposal.

 Put simply, it seems to offer us a glimpse of a better way, a means of luxurious automotive mobility that does away with engine noise and vibration.
 One that instantly makes the whole idea of lugging around a barrel of fossil fuel to burn seem quaint and outdated.
 Full-electric cars have long promised these things, but then made themselves untenable with high pricing and restrictive driving ranges.
 In contrast, a Model S costs no more than its full luxury segment rivals and crucially, thanks to its larger battery, can travel three or four times further than any ordinary electric vehicle between charges.
 Better still, all of this comes packaged up with a range of smart technologies that could only have come from a company with a clean-sheet approach to personal transportation.
 The Tesla S is, in short, a breath of fresh air – in every sense.